 (Note that I have used all the software products named below.)

 The content, such as a story, I usually type into a word processor (OpenOffice or MS Word) first, in normal format, not in HTML-format.
 It is easier to spell check or proof read or print out or cut and paste.
+And now the nitty-gritty of creating the content file in HTML-format:

 I use a fairly conservative HTML-format for all the pages, no frames, simple CSS, no Java scripts, nothing dynamic.
 The pages are constructed and maintained with a simple text editor with syntax-highlighting (KWrite or UltraEdit).
 Lots of cut and paste.
 This produces pages that are quite small, fast to load and simple to crawl for the search engines.